Australia

 Subject to exceptions referred to below, capital expenditure incurred after 15 September 1987 in the construction or improvement of buildings used for producing assessable income is amortised over 40 years at an annual 2.5% rate.

 Capital expenditure on the construction of buildings used for short-term traveller accommodation (e.g. hotels, motels) and industrial buildings (typically factories) is amortised over 25 years at an annual 4% rate where construction commenced after 26 February 1992.
-The government proposes to increase the annual deduction rate for eligible new build-to-rent projects where construction commences after 7:30 pm (AEST) on 9 May 2023 to 4%.
+For eligible new build-to-rent developments, the annual deduction rate is increased to 4% where construction commenced after 7:30 pm (AEST) on 9 May 2023.

 There is no recapture of the amortised amount upon disposal of the building, except where the expenditure is incurred after 13 May 1997, in which case recapture will apply, subject to certain transitional rules.